 International Considerations

-Global software distribution requires understanding different legal systems:
+Global software distribution requires understanding different legal systems, including distinctions between UK and EU GDPR requirements:

 Common EULA Mistakes to Avoid